deadlydog/deadlydog.github.io/_posts/2023-03-14-Visual-Studio-Code-default-settings-to-change.md

 Along with this setting, you can specify the format mode.
 By default it will format the entire file.
-I prefer to only format the lines that I have changed, which is what the `modifications` setting does.
+I prefer to only format the lines that I have changed, which is what the `modifications` setting value does.
-This is especially helpful when working with files in source control and you do not want your pull request diff to include a ton of formatting changes, which may hide the actual changes you made.
+This is especially helpful when working with files in source control and you do not want your pull request diff to include a ton of formatting changes for lines that you did not edit, which may hide the actual changes you made.

 GUI setting: `Format On Save Mode` to `modifications`.